giantswarm/docs/src/content/ui-api/web/organizations/access-control/index.md

 ## Revoking access

-To revoke access from a subject (be it user, user group, or service account) you'll have to remove this subject's associations with any role in this organization's namespace.
+To revoke access from a service account you'll have to remove this subject's associations with any role in this organization's namespace.
 In RBAC terms, this means to remove or edit the role bindings referencing these roles.

-**Note:** If you are assigning groups from your identity provider to organizations, in order to revoke access from an individual user, you have to remove that user from a group in your identity provider.

 In the access control user interface, this is how you do it:

 1. Find the role you want to remove the subject from.
 This can be done easily using the **Find role** function described above under [finding roles](#finding-roles), which also accepts user, group, and service account names as a search criterium.
 Make sure to select the correct role by clicking it.

-2. In the **Subjects** tab, next to the subject you want to remove, find the × icon and click it.
+2. In the **Subjects** tab, next to the service account you want to remove, find the × icon and click it.

     ![Removing a subject](remove-subject.png)